 On June 21, 2022, the Company entered into a definitive agreement with RADA Electronic Industries Ltd., a leading provider of advanced software-defined military tactical radars, to merge and become a combined public company.
-Upon closing of the transaction, which is expected in the fourth quarter of 2022, RADA will become a wholly-owned subsidiary of Leonardo DRS.
+On November 28, 2022 the merger completed and RADA became a wholly-owned subsidiary of Leonardo DRS.